Skip to main content

 Carry-On | Average Guy Movie Review

 Los Angeles International Airport on Christmas Eve.
 For most a nightmare place to be.
 But for TSA Officer Ethan Kopek (Taron Egerton), it’s about to get a whole lot worse.
 An unknown assailant (Jason Bateman) has Ethan in his sights, and unless he allows a certain item of luggage through airport security, Ethan’s girlfriend Nora (Sofia Carson) dies.
 Firstly, it’s important to note that Carry-On is not related to the famous series of British comedy films.
 Sid James is not going to pop out of a suitcase, or anything else, for that matter.
 Although I have been enjoying the references, jokes and memes that the title has inspired.
-Thankfully however, Carry-On is a tense thriller that harks back to classics like Speed and Phonebooth… if – and it’s a big if – you’re willing to take it with a tremendous bucket of salt.
+Thankfully however, Carry-On is a tense thriller that harks back to classics like Speed and Phonebooth … if – and it’s a big if – you’re willing to take it with a tremendous bucket of salt.
 Before you get to the thrill ride, the movie asks you to accept quite a lot.
 I mean, we’re talking Home Alone levels of ‘just go along with it’.
-But if you can do t...
+But if you can...

 Beverly Hills Cop: Axel F | Average Guy Movie Review